 Throughout my time at school and University, I had a friend called Graham.
 We did exams in exactly the same subjects from the ages of 15 to 22.
 Despite the fact that Graham is quite a lot brighter than I am, as far as I can remember he never beat me in a single exam.
 Why?
 Well, mostly because he got interested in the subjects, and started exploring them.
 I was just trying to pass the exams.
 (Graham is now a professor at the University of Glasgow.
-I’m just a teaching fellow.
+I’m just a lecturer here at York.
 Which goes to show that being brighter pays off in the longer term.
 However, there’s no reason he shouldn’t have beaten me in at least a few of those exams.)

 Since then I’ve seen the issue from the other side, having set hundreds of exam questions and marked thousands of exam scripts.
 And I must say that the standard of exam technique apparent from many students at what is one of the top universities in the UK, is, to be frank, awful.
 It’s almost as if many of you have no idea what you’re doing.
 This is madness – don’t you want to pass?